sonictk/maya_python_c_extension/docs/getting_started.md

 ### The Global Interpreter Lock (GIL) ###

-This is a topic that comes up a lot, even for experienced TDs/programmers at work, so I thought I'd take my stab at explaining what is really at its core a fairly fundamental concept, if a bit complex.
+This is a topic that comes up a lot, even for experienced TDs/programmers, so I thought I'd take my stab at explaining what is really at its core a fairly fundamental concept, if a bit complex.

+The way I like to think about the GIL in Python is the following statement:

-**The Global Interpreter Lock in Python is a mutex**.
+> The Global Interpreter Lock in Python is a mutex.

 That's it.

 !!! tip "Mutex?"
     Ok, so for those of us who aren't familiar with what a mutex is, it's short for